-The European Union (EU) Capital Requirements Directive (CRD) implements the Basel capital adequacy framework (Basel II) and applies it to all investment firms, building societies and banks.
-The CRD was formally adopted by the EU on 14 June 2006 and became effective in the UK on 1 January 2007.
+The European Union (EU) Capital Requirement Regulation (CRR) and Capital Requirements Directive (CRD) (collectively known as CRD IV) implements the revised Basel capital adequacy framework (Basel III) and applies it to all investment firms, building societies and banks.
+The CRD IV package was formally adopted by the EU on 26 June 2013 and became effective in the UK on 1 January 2014.

-In the UK, the implementation of the CRD required regulated firms to make significant changes to the way they calculate their capital requirements including the application of the concepts of minimum capital requirements (Pillar 1) and supervisory review processes (Pillar 2) in the determination of those requirements.
+CRD IV is a continuation of the now repealed CRD III which introduced the concepts of minimum capital requirements (Pillar 1) and supervisory review processes (Pillar 2) in the determination of those requirements.
 The disclosure requirements of Pillar 3 complement the capital requirements described in Pillar 1 and Pillar 2 and seek to promote greater market discipline and transparency through the disclosure of key information about risk exposures and risk management processes.